I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_ipsec_offload_v2.md

 The NIC can use the AES-CBC 256 algorithm for encrypting and decrypting ESP payloads.

-`Esp`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC can perform IPsec offload operations on send and
-     receive packets that contain an encapsulating security payload (ESP).
-Otherwise, this member is
-     <b>FALSE</b>.

-`ExtendedSequenceNumbers`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports IPsec extended sequence numbers.
-     Otherwise, this member is <b>FALSE</b>.

-`IPv4Options`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports IPsec offload of packets with IPv4
-     options.
-Otherwise, this member is <b>FALSE</b>.

-`IPv6NonIPsecExtensionHeaders`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports IPsec offload processing for packets with
-     non-IPsec IPv6 extension headers in addition to IPsec headers.
-Otherwise, this member is <b>FALSE</b>.

-`IPv6Supported`

-A BOOLEAN value that is set to <b>TRUE</b> if IPsec offload processing on IPv6 traffic is supported.
-     Otherwise, this member is <b>FALSE</b>.

-`LsoSupported`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports large send offload (LSO).
-Otherwise, this
-     member is <b>FALSE</b>.
-Note that the LSO capabilities of the NIC are specified in the
-     <b>LsoV1</b> or
-     <b>LsoV2</b> members of the
-     <a href="..\ntddndis\ns-ntddndis-_ndis_offload.md">NDIS_OFFLOAD</a> structure.
-The
-     <b>LsoSupported</b> flag indicates that the capabilities that are specified in those members are also
-     valid if the connection is secured with IPsec.

 `SaOffloadCapacity`

 The number of SA bundles, which might include ESP or AH or both, that can be offloaded to the NIC.
      The TCP/IP maintains a count of the number of offloaded SA bundles and should not add more than the maximum number of SA bundles that the miniport driver reported.

-`Transport`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC can process security payloads for the
-     transport-mode portion of send and receive packets.
-(The transport-mode portion of a packet pertains to an end-to-end connection.)
-Otherwise, this member is <b>FALSE</b>.

-`TransportTunnelCombined`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC can process security payloads for both the
-     transport-mode portion and the tunnel-mode portion of send and receive packets.
-Otherwise, this member is <b>FALSE</b>.
-The transport-mode portion of a packet pertains to an end-to-end connection.
-The tunnel-mode portion of a packet pertains to a tunnel connection.

-`Tunnel`

-A BOOLEAN value that is set to <b>TRUE</b> if the NIC can process security payloads for the tunnel-mode
-     portion of send and receive packets.
-(The tunnel-mode portion of a packet pertains to a tunnel connection.)
-Otherwise, this member is <b>FALSE</b>.

-<div class="alert"><b>Note</b>  When the IPsec layer sends tunnel packets over an IPsec task offload interface,
-     the IPsec layer ensures that large send offload (LSO) is not used for those packets.</div>
-<div> </div>

-`UdpEsp`

-The types of UDP-encapsulated ESP data packets that the NIC can parse.
-For a description of the
-     UDP-encapsulation types, see
-     <a href="https://msdn.microsoft.com/126d2fd5-778e-43ff-87f6-5b0b54a83bac">UDP-ESP Encapsulation Types</a>.
-This
-     member can be one or more of the following flags:

-#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_NONE

-IPsec offload processing is not available for any UDP encapsulation type.

-#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TRANSPORT

-IPsec offload is supported for an ESP-encapsulated transport-mode packet that is encapsulated by
-       UDP.

-#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TUNNEL

-IPsec offload is supported for the tunnel-mode portion of a packet that is UDP-encapsulated.
-The
-       transport-mode portion of the packet is not UDP-encapsulated and is not ESP-protected.

-#### IPSEC_OFFLOAD_V2_TRANSPORT_OVER_UDP_ESP_ENCAPSULATION_TUNNEL

-IPsec offload is supported for the tunnel-mode portion of a packet that is UDP-encapsulated.
-The
-       transport-mode portion of a packet is not UDP-encapsulated but is ESP-protected.

-#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TRANSPORT_OVER_TUNNEL

-IPsec offload is supported for the tunnel-mode portion of a packet that is not UDP-encapsulated.
-       The transport-mode portion of a packet is UDP-encapsulated and ESP-protected.

 ## Remarks
 In NDIS 6.1 and later versions, the NDIS_IPSEC_OFFLOAD_V2 structure is used in the